tymaestro/The-Sweat-Life/README.md

 ![Delete Activity Page](/media/readme/delete-activity-page.png)

-### Edit Comment Page

-The edit comment page displays your comment as a form, pre-populated with the content previously provided so that you can edit you comment.

-### Delete Comment Page

-The delete comment page displays a warning (defensive programming) to ensure that you are certain of your choice to delete the chosen comment and are aware of the consequences.

 ### 400 Error Page

 The 400 error page displays a UX-friendly error message and the option to "return to safety".